New York City Master Plan

 In January 2019, we opened transformed academic spaces in our two historic buildings in lower Manhattan, an overhaul that added state-of-the-art student and faculty spaces, all while replacing concrete walls with glass ones, to open Pace to the community around us.
 These modernizations have revitalized the campus experience for the 9,200 students on our New York City Campus.

-Now, we are embarking on the second phase of the Master Plan which will rebuild floors four, five, and six of One Pace Plaza West into a modern learning environment with high-tech instructional tools conducive to contemporary and future methods of teaching and learning.
+During the Spring 2021 semester, we are embarking on the second phase of the Master Plan which will rebuild floors four, five, and six of One Pace Plaza West into a modern learning environment with high-tech instructional tools conducive to contemporary and future methods of teaching and learning.
 These new spaces will serve our forward-thinking programs in health care, environmental science, and computer science and information systems.

 The renovation will feature new classrooms, collaborative study areas, and conference rooms that will be equipped with AV technology.
 Select classrooms are being equipped with Zoom technology, so hybrid pedagogies and remote learning opportunities may be leveraged in the future.
 Select classrooms will also be equipped with white board capture technology, enabling faculty to project white board content, share it in Zoom sessions, and make the content available for outside class utilization.
 WiFi systems will be available throughout all spaces with robust bandwidth for high data and voice traffic conditions.